-The Natural Hazard Mitigation Association recommends a nine-step process to make a damaged community better prepared for the next disaster.
+The Natural Hazard Mitigation Association (NHMA) and Louisiana Floodplain Management Association (LFMA) recommend a nine-step process to make a damaged community better prepared for the next disaster.
 This website provides more background information on these steps.

 Note: These steps follow a logical order, but not necessarily a chronological order.
 Do not wait for each step to be completed before you go to the next one.
 Many can be done concurrently.
 It is recommended that you become familiar with what needs to be done for each step, assign people to implement them, and coordinate progress.